Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Experimental setup

 \section{Experimental setup}

 The experiment was conducted on an apparatus described in detail previously~\cite{kristensen_laser-induced_2023}, so only a few key points are presented here.
-An effusive beam containing \ce{LiI} monomers and \ce{LiI} dimers, \ce{(LiI)2}, is created by heating a sample of \ce{LiI} to 430~$\degree$C in an oven inside a vacuum chamber.
-At this temperature, the partial pressure of the monomer is $\sim3\times10^{-5}$~mbar, $\sim6\times10^{-5}$~mbar of the dimer and $\sim6\times10^{-7}$~mbar of the trimer~\cite{bencze_evaporation_1998}, i.e., the latter is negligible.
-The gas-phase \ce{LiI} and \ce{(LiI)2} molecules exit the oven via a 3-mm-diameter hole and travel into a velocity map imaging (VMI) spectrometer at the center of which the effusive beam is crossed by a focused, pulsed laser beam ($\lambda$ = 800~nm, $\tau_\text{FWHM}$ = 20~fs, $I_0$ = $4.7 \times 10^{14}$~W/cm$^2$).
+An effusive beam containing \ce{LiI} monomers and \ce{LiI} dimers, \ce{(LiI)2}, propagating in the $z$-direction, is created by heating a sample of \ce{LiI} to 430~$\degree$C in an oven inside a vacuum chamber.
+At this temperature, the partial pressure of the monomer is $\sim3\times10^{-5}$~mbar, $\sim6\times10^{-5}$~mbar of the dimer and $\sim6\times10^{-7}$~mbar of the trimer~\cite{bencze_evaporation_1998}, i.e., the amount of trimers is negligible.
+The gas-phase \ce{LiI} and \ce{(LiI)2} molecules exit the oven via a 3-mm-diameter hole and travel into a velocity map imaging (VMI) spectrometer at the center of which the effusive beam is crossed by a focused, pulsed laser beam that propagates in the $y$-direction ($\lambda$ = 800~nm, $\tau_\text{FWHM}$ = 25~fs, $I_0$ = $4.7 \times 10^{14}$~W/cm$^2$).
 The laser pulses, originating from an amplified Ti-Sapphire laser system (Solstice Ace, Spectra-Physics, 1-kHz, $\tau_\text{FWHM}$ = 50~fs), are spectrally broadened in an argon-filled hollow-core capillary tube and subsequently temporally compressed to yield the 25-fs-long pulses used for the measurements.
-The VMI spectrometer projects the ions created by the laser pulses onto a position sensitive detector, which is monitored by a TPX3CAM that allows simultaneous recording of all produced ion species~\cite{fisher-levine_timepixcam_2016,zhao_coincidence_2017,nomerotski_imaging_2019}.
-The laser beam is linearly polarized parallel to the detector plane.
+The pulse duration is characterized with an interferometric autocorrelator.
+The VMI spectrometer projects the ions created by the laser pulses onto a position-sensitive detector with an energy resolution of 100~meV in the explored energy region.
+The detector is monitored by a TPX3CAM that allows simultaneous recording of all produced ion species~\cite{fisher-levine_timepixcam_2016,zhao_coincidence_2017,nomerotski_imaging_2019}.
+With the TPX3CAM we can obtain both the two-dimensional momentum and the time-of-flight (ToF) of each individual ion, enabling detailed coincidence analysis and filtering.
+The direction of the electric field from the VMI spectrometer is along the $x$-axis, and the laser beam is linearly polarized parallel (along $z$) to the $y$-$z$ detector plane.